Adamtaranto/TE-splitter/README.md

 # Algorithm overview

-Exterminate attempts to identify terminal repeats in transposeable elements by first aligning each element to itself using nucmer, and then apply a set of tuneable heuristics to select an alignment pair most likely to represent an LTR or TIR.
+Exterminate attempts to identify terminal repeats in transposeable elements by first aligning each element to itself using nucmer, and then applying a set of tuneable heuristics to select an alignment pair most likely to represent an LTR or TIR.

   1. Exclude all diagonal/self matches